 - The digital asset container has security properties (cannot be spoofed, access control with a policy determined by the user, etc.).

-In the case of immersive XR media services, the user can choose, in the digital asset container, his/her digital representation and the related information, for example, the avatar, electronic money and associated financial services, identity, purchased items (the format of this information is at application layer and is not studied in 3GPP).
+In the case of immersive XR media services, the user can choose, in the digital asset container, his/her digital representation and the related information, for example, the digital representation of the user (e.g. avatar), electronic money and associated financial services, identity, purchased items (the format of this information is at application layer and is not studied in 3GPP).
 This information can be used when accessing immersive XR media services or for real life services as the presentation of the identity.

 5.13.2 Pre-conditions